-The European Marine Sand and Gravel Group (EMSAGG) held its 5th conference on 4 and 5 June 2015 in Delft, the Netherlands.
-More than 100 delegates from eight countries gathered at the auditorium of Deltares, that kindly hosted the event.
+The European Marine Sand and Gravel Group (EMSAGG) held its 5th conference from 4-5 June 2015 in Delft, The Netherlands.
+More than 100 delegates from eight countries gathered at the Deltares auditorium.
 An array of speakers updated the audience on monitoring and impact of sand and gravel extraction, technologies and developments and spatial planning aspects.
-On 5 June, the Sand Engine attached to the North Sea coastline in the Netherlands was a highlight and well worth a visit.
+On 5 June, a visit to the Sand Engine attached to the North Sea coastline in The Netherlands was a particular highlight.

-The challenges of extraction of sand and gravel off the Dutch, Belgian and UK coasts were the subject of contributions by respectively Ad Stolk (Rijkswaterstaat, the Netherlands), M. Roche (FPS Economy, Continental Shelf Company, Belgium) and Keith Cooper (CEFAS, UK).
-Tommer Vermaas (Deltares,the Netherlands) showed a detailed analysis of dredging and sedimentation patterns in the Maasgeul near Rotterdam, the Netherlands.
+The challenges of extraction of sand and gravel off the Dutch, Belgian and UK coasts were subject of contributions by respectively Ad Stolk (Rijkswaterstaat, The Netherlands), M. Roche (FPS Economy, Continental Shelf Company, Belgium) and Keith Cooper (CEFAS, UK).
+Tommer Vermaas (Deltares, The Netherlands) showed a detailed analysis of dredging and sedimentation patterns within the Maasgeul near Rotterdam, The Netherlands.